medalotte/docker-emacs/README.md

 }
 ```

-Note that the following requirements must be met for this setting to take effect:
+Note that the following requirements must be met for the solution to take effect:

-- **Docker** 1.10.0 or higher
+- **Docker:** ver.1.10.0 or higher
-- **Docker Compose** 1.20.0 or higher
+- **Docker Compose:** ver.1.20.0 or higher